Hello All 🙂

 The ingredients are very simple, we start by washing the Yellow lentils (lentils don’t need to be soaked hours before), putting them in the slow cooker and twice as much water as the amount of lentils and let it cook with a Bay leaf.
 I like to add hot water so the slow cooker starts cooking faster… The aroma of the Yellow Lentils boiling with the bay leaf is delicate and sweet even though they don’t taste sweet.

-After that you take away the bay leaf and you mix it.
+After that, you take away the bay leaf and you mix it.
 It will be a medium dense cream.

 It’s ready!
 If you like you can add some green chives and some mozzarella… It will be even more creamy 🙂

 The taste?
-Ohh OMG the taste is amazing, the mozzarella melts and it strings while you are eating so it’s a good lough if children are eating with you, it’s impossible not to laugh seeing strings of melted cheese and a kid trying to cut them with their tiny teeth.
+Ohh OMG the taste is amazing, the mozzarella melts and it strings while you are eating so it’s a good laugh if children are eating with you, it’s impossible not to laugh seeing strings of melted cheese and a kid trying to cut them with their tiny teeth.
 So Funny 🙂

 I found some information online regarding the Yellow Lentils which will make you even happier to make this lovely Soup:

-For the ones of you that are following a diet or just like to know how many calories your food have this recipe without the mozzarella have only 230 calories for 200gr of soup!!! which is great right? 🙂
+For the ones of you that are following a diet or just like to know how many calories your food has this recipe without the mozzarella have only 230 calories for 200gr of soup!!! which is great right? 🙂

-My advise to make this recipe and every recipe that you’ll cook for your family is to think about all the blessings that you wish this food you are preparing will bring to your loved ones and to thank the food that you are cooking for the nutrition and happiness it will bring to who is gonna have it.
-Cooking is an act of love and when you trasmit this love to it the taste and the emotions it will bring are gonna be powerful.
+My advice to make this recipe and every recipe that you’ll cook for your family is to think about all the blessings that you wish this food you are preparing will bring to your loved ones and to thank the food that you are cooking for the nutrition and happiness it will bring to who is gonna have it.
+Cooking is an act of love and when you transmit this love to it the taste and the emotions it will bring are gonna be powerful.

-Buon appetito 🙂
+Buon Appetito 🙂

-Thank you for a leaving a comment 🙂
+Thank you for leaving a comment 🙂